TouK/nussknacker/docs/MigrationGuide.md

   * `ModelData.withThisAsContextClassLoader` was renamed to `withModelClassloaderAsContextClassLoader`
   * New, `DeploymentManager.scenarioCompilationDependenciesResource` method was added.
 For flink-based DMs it should be implemented as `miniClusterWithServices.createDetachedStreamExecutionEnvironment[SyncIO].map(new FlinkScenarioCompilationDependencies(_))`
+* [#7824](https://github.com/TouK/nussknacker/pull/7824) Introduced Json display for `Unknown` type.
+  * `Unknown` is a case class now and it has `DisplayStrategy` field.
+It affects how the type is displayed.
+  * There is `Unknown` object which extends the case class with `DefaultDisplayStrategy` for compatibility.
+  * When introducing new pattern matches regarding types `Unknown(_)` should be used so all display strategies are targeted.

 ### Other changes